peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORObject a,
         PeterO.Cbor.CBORObject b);

-Finds the remainder that results when a CBORObject object is divided by he value of a CBORObject object.
+Finds the remainder that results when a CBORObject object is divided by the value of a CBORObject object.

 <b>Parameters:</b>